rvbrooks/chess_engine/README.md

 Deep Blue beats Gary Kasparov in 1997: the first time an artificial intelligence outperforms a human chess world champion.

 Most of my life, it has been a fact that computers outperform even the best human players at chess.
-This has always fascinated me, never more than now that the AI revolution is underway: algorithms that were once confined to games of chess are being used to solve far-reaching and meaningful problems globally.
+This has always fascinated me, especially now that the AI revolution is underway: algorithms that were once confined to games of chess are being used to solve far-reaching and meaningful problems globally.

 ## About my **chess_engine** project